 Gratitude, whether you give it or receive it, can be largely influential in both your organizational and personal success.

 While we may often think of virtues as being abstract, they provide a strong foundation to elevate and enhance your company culture and relationships.

 When you begin to think in a way that highlights virtues, you work for something larger than yourself.
 Regardless of your position or rank, you can learn to embody virtues to contribute to a thriving workplace environment.

-Our degree programs at PGS are rooted in a Christ-centered foundation that weaves its way throughout the educational journey.
-With this unique approach, we believe you don't have to choose between your faith and career but can bring them together in a positive way.
+Programs at Cornerstone University are rooted in a Christ-centered foundation that weaves its way throughout the educational journey.
+With this unique approach, we believe you don’t have to choose between your faith and career but can bring them together in a positive way.